Building Company Value

 Finally, we maintain a leadership role by the quality of the services we offer.
 Just as we employ a holistic approach to working with outside resources to accomplish successful owner exits, we utilize a cross-disciplinary approach internally.
 The same OMB Service Model that is implemented to address operational considerations is utilized in connection with Business Transition Planning initiatives.
 We develop collective experience that can be cross-applied to new Business Transition Planning engagements.

-For more information about the Business Transition Planning component of our Owner-Managed Businesses practice, visit our OMB Resources page or to our Investments in Client Success tab.
 For information about our providers of Business Transition Planning services, visit Service Model, OMB Service Coordinators or People.

 Investments in Client Success

 We view a business’ decision to make use of our services as an investments in building and maintaining value in that business.
 As a result, we work hard to try to avoid the common disconnect between “legal” tools, which out of context are often unfamiliar to business owners, and the business purpose the customized tools are designed to accomplish.
 Most of what we do in the Owner-Managed Businesses practice involves either development of a company’s intangible assets (processes, people, relationships, protection and use of information, and other forms of intellectual property) or helping the company avoid putting its assets at risk.

 Delivering ROI on Clients' Investments in Our Services